knaw-huc/ehri-nl-nn-site/content/about.en.md

 ---

 {{< intro >}}
-The mission of the [European Holocaust Research Infrastructure (EHRI)](https://www.ehri-project.eu) is to to ensure that the study, commemoration and education are encouraged at the international level.
-The biggest challenge is the fact that sources and expertise are fragmented across numerous institutions.
-EHRI is currently supported by two project consortia of 25 partners from Europe, Israel and the United States.
+Trans-national Holocaust research, commemoration and education is the mission of the [European Holocaust Research Infrastructure (EHRI)](https://www.ehri-project.eu), and its main challenge is the wide dispersal of sources and expertise across many institutions.
+EHRI overcomes such fragmentation by connecting sources, institutions and people.

+In 2025, EHRI has made the transformation from a series of projects (that started in 2010) to a European Research Infrastructure Consortium (ERIC), an international permanent organisation for Holocaust research.

+Currently, EHRI-ERIC has 10 Founding Member Countries: Austria, Croatia, Germany, Israel, the Netherlands, Poland, Romania, Slovakia, the Czech Republic and the United Kingdom.
+Belgium intends to join EHRI-ERIC in 2025, and EHRI is already reaching out to other countries to join in the near future.

+The Netherlands is the hosting country and will house the Central Office of EHRI within the NIOD Institute for War, Holocaust and Genocide Studies in Amsterdam.
+In all member countries National Nodes are established, bringing together the leading Holocaust related institutions in coordinated national networks.

+Each node will send a representative to the General Assembly and the National Coordinators Committee, the most important bodies which govern EHRI-ERIC.
 {{< /intro >}}

 ### EHRI-NL tries to perpetuate Holocaust research in the long term, both within the Netherlands and abroad, by: